youroldmangaming/DOX/docs/index.md

 # Notebook Overview

 **Welcome to DOX.
-A Computer Scientists Lab NoteBook.
+A Computer Scientists, Lab NoteBook.

 With DOX I will be documenting the setups of various technical labs, hardware experiments, software configurations, as well as intresting tests performed.
 This site will serve as a reference for future experiments as well as a learning tool for others.